-What is service excellence and why does it matter?
+What is service excellence, and why does it matter?

 Service excellence is not just about delivering luxury-level service.
-By definition, it refers to the ability of service providers to consistently meet and occasionally even exceed customers’ expectations.
+By definition, service excellence refers to the ability of service providers to consistently meet and occasionally even exceed customers’ expectations.
 This implies that the true meaning of excellent service is relative to the service itself and customers’ expectations of it, which also means that the burden of providing excellent customer service falls on even the most budget of brands.

 At the same time, 72% of customers would share a good experience with 6 or more people.
-In the world of word-of-mouth marketing, this is an immense figure as 74% of consumers consider word-of-mouth as a key influencer in their purchase decisions.
+In the world of word-of-mouth marketing, this is an immense figure, as 74% of consumers consider word-of-mouth as a key influencer in their purchase decisions.
 Therefore, as online reviews and recommendations from friends and family reign supreme in this conversational era, proper service design and delivering on the customer experience has become more crucial than ever to the long-term profitability of a service company.

 However, unlike getting right a double-shot cappuccino with soy milk and two pumps of vanilla syrup, delivering excellent service is like rocket science – because the answer to every question in hospitality too often seems to begin with the all-knowing: it depends.

 With this 7-step process, you will have all the tools you need

 to master your company Customer Experience.